rand-projects/fisb-decode/docs/source/document.rst

 * Internally, Stratux uses another version of dump978 to capture FIS-B packets.
   It converts its output to Garmin GDL 90 format, which ``decodeStratux`` receives.
 The data then gets converted back to dump978 format for processing.
-The FIS-B data will have no associated time. ``decodeStratux`` will use the local clock UTC time as the message received time.
+The FIS-B data will have no associated time. 'fisb' level 0 will use the local clock UTC time as the message received time.